atticusmoats/ISdata/README.md

 The graphs collected from the studies are included: Snippets Plotdigitizer.com was used to calculate the firing rate.
 The R code used to interpret the findings.
-The summary and collected OSIs are in the OSRGCs excel
+The summary and collected OSIs are in the OSRGCs excel.
+A * means the paper was cited by papers found in the PubMed search.